 September 1931: Opening of Japanese offensive in Manchuria.
 League of Nations helpless to do anything.

-1931: Japan: Depression, Occupying Manchuria (staged incident, railroad) Military leaders assassinated the Prime Minister who forced the London Treaty Right wing terrorism becomes a primary force in governing Japanese foreign policy.
+1931: Japan: Depression, Occupying Manchuria (staged incident, railroad) Military leaders assassinated the Prime Minister who forced the London Treaty - right wing terrorism becomes a primary force in governing Japanese foreign policy.
 Talking pictures introduced into Japan, throwing those who formerly explicated silent pictures in Japanese out of work.
 These people organize a union and urge the boycott of talking pictures.

 1930s: AIDS evolved in the early 1930s in Africa from a benign ape infection to a human killer, but it remained in jungle until the age of jet travel and sexual revolution, according to a recent study by Los Alamos National Laboratory in New Mexico.
 Reported: 10-6-2000